Sepphoris (Tsipori, Zippori) Overview

 Matthew 5:14–15: You are the light of the world.
 A city set on a hill cannot be hidden.
 Nor do people light a lamp and put it under a basket, but on a stand, and it gives light to all in the house.

 Sepphoris was certainly a city on a hill.
 In fact, that’s what the name of this city means.

 Matthew 6:2–4: Thus, when you give to the needy, sound no trumpet before you, as the hypocrites do in the synagogues and in the streets, that they may be praised by others.
 Truly, I say to you; they have received their reward.
 3 But when you give to the needy, do not let your left hand know what your right hand is doing, 4 so that your giving may be in secret.
 And your Father who sees in secret will reward you.

 The word for actor in Greek is “hypocrite.”
-Because these actors would walk the streets sounding their horns to advertise an upcoming event at the city theater, Jesus used them as an example of what not to do when we give to others and serve God.
+Because these actors would walk the streets sounding their horns to advertise an upcoming event at the city theater, Jesus used them as an example of what not to do when giving to others and serving God.

-4. It’s very likely Jesus used the example of the mass crucifixion carried out by the Romans against the Jewish revolt that took place here to teach about the cost of being His disciple.
+4. Jesus likely used the example of the mass crucifixion carried out by the Romans against the Jewish revolt here to teach about the cost of being His disciple.